 A trademark is a visual representation of a name, word, label, device or numeric characters utilized by a business to differentiate its goods and/ or services from other similar goods and/ or services deriving from a different business.
 A trademark works as an exclusive identity of the goods and/ or services that a person is offering/ selling from other such goods/ services.

-A trademark once its registered is an untouchable asset or intellectual property for a business which is used to safeguard the company's investment in the brand or ideogram.
+A trademark, once registered, is an untouchable asset or intellectual property for a business and is used to safeguard the company's investment in the brand or ideogram.

-A trademark can get registered once it is peculiar for the goods and services that are being provided.
-Tendered trademarks that are similar or identical to an already existing registered trademark cannot get registered.
+A trademark are registered once it is distinct for the goods and services that are being provided.
+Tendered trademarks that are similar or identical to an already existing registered trademark cannot get registration.
 Besides this, trademarks that are deceptive, generic, offensive, similar, contains exclusively protected emblems, etc. cannot be registered either.

-In India, trademarks get registered by the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
-Trademarks in India are registered under the Trademark Act, 2016 and authorises the trademark owner with a right to sue for damages when contraventions of trademarks occur.
+In India, trademarks are registered by the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
+Trademarks in India are registered under the Trademark Act, 2016 and it authorises the trademark owner the right to sue for damages when contraventions of trademarks occur.